arsoninstigator/arsoninstigator/README.md

 ## hello, i'm anne 👋
-my pronouns are she/her and i'm a high school senior (graduating in december '24) i'm currently located in india and am planning to move to the us/canada for my undergrad to pursue a career in criminal law.
+- my pronouns are she/her and i'm a high school senior (graduating in december '24)
+- i'm currently located in india (planning to move for uni) to pursue a career in criminal law.

 <!--